📋 Compliance & Permits Guide

 General Rules

-Roofing permits in Iowa City are typically required for most significant work to meet local building codes, wind uplift standards, and safety rules.
+In Iowa City, building permits are typically required for most substantial roofing work to meet local codes for wind resistance, fire safety, and structural integrity.

 When Permits Are Required